Faribault couple dead in apparent murder suicide

 “Initial investigation leads us to believe this incident was contained to this residence and there is no ongoing threat to the public.
 We encourage anyone experiencing domestic violence to reach out for help.
 There are several resources devoted to addressing this community epidemic.
 We also encourage anyone that hears neighbors involved in domestic violence to call the police immediately as it could save a life.”

+“There is help and (victims) can reach out,” she said.
+There are people in the community who want to help.”

+But Staab-Absher also worries about the “impact on the community as a whole, friends and family, and the 911 dispatcher who was on the call.”

 The investigation is active and ongoing.
-Also responding to assist was the Rice County Sheriff’s Office, Faribault Fire Department and North Ambulance.
+Assisting Faribault Police was the Rice County Sheriff’s Office, Faribault Fire Department and North Ambulance.